adam-dalbello/Data-Visualisation-Designs/README.md

 <br>
 <br>
 ## Example 3
-This shows retention and engagement estimates for different online marketing channels.
+This shows tranaction frequencies for different online marketing channels for each month of the first 12 months of users' lifetimes.

 ```r
 graph_function <- function(channel_name) {